-Most of us have a clear opinion of what constitutes work and progress.
+Most of us have a clear opinion of what constitutes work.
 As parents, this informs our view of what education should be.
 Collectively shared, this view has lead to a general mistrusting of children’s ability to take charge of their own learning -academic and otherwise.
 By our own choosing, this responsibility now lies with us.
-So we define, separate, rank and grade work based almost entirely on our adult point of view.
-The amount of time and effort we expect devoted to each area varies commensurately with our priority.
+So we set time limits, define, rank and grade children’s work based almost entirely on our adult points of view.

-Given all of the variables that exist in humanity, the definition of work will always be subjective.
+We are all different people so the definition of work will always be subjective.
 The difficulty comes when we try to further define work based upon its result.
 Like that big idea that came to you this morning in the shower -seemingly out of the blue.
-More than likely, it was not solely the result of your efforts in that moment.
+Most likely, it was not solely the result of your efforts in that moment.
 It was the confluence of many little thoughts and actions, both conscious and unconscious, that got you there.
-Going back and picking out each of those moments is virtually impossible, but they happened none the less.
-In fact, it is probable that part of your big idea came about while you were sleeping.
-We know that the brain organizes thoughts and memories and essentially cleans itself while we sleep.
-That is extremely important work.
-However, because we can’t see it -and probably aren’t looking for it, we are unlikely to realize its true value.
+Going back and picking out each of those moments is virtually impossible, but they are important, because they add up.
+However, because we can’t see the connections in real time, we usually don’t look for them.
 This is precisely the type of work we overlook in our children, because the end result may be too indirect or distant to connect the dots.

-Our ideas of work are deeply ingrained and often limited to measurable results, so seeing things differently is no easy task.
+Our ideas of work are deeply ingrained and often limited to measurable results, so seeing things that are difficult to quantify is no easy task.
 Keep in mind that to us, work is just a part of life.
 However, to children, work IS life.
 So perhaps the answer is to view every moment in a child’s life as “work” and proceed from there.
 This is actually a pretty reasonable assumption when you think about it.
 In a world where so much is unknown, children encounter new challenges everyday.
 They must meet these challenges whether they are prepared or not.
 This requires work on a level long forgotten by adults.
-So even when that work is right there in front of us, we have difficulty seeing it.
-Is the child who sits at a table staring blankly across the room “not working?”
-Or the child who wants to be the boss in every situation and spends his time pursuing that end.
+So even when that work is right there in front of us, we have difficulty seeing it; Is the child who sits at a table staring blankly across the room “not working?”
+Or the child who tries to be the boss in every situation.
 Is he learning?
 What about the child who, instead of focusing on his spelling work sits listening to another child exuberantly describe his favorite video game?
 Are they both wasting time?
-Too often in cases like this, the response is to direct children back to their “real work” when what is happening inside at that moment may be just as important as the lesson in front of them.
+Too often in cases like this, the teacher’s response is to direct children back to their “real work” when what is happening inside at that moment may be just as important as the lesson in front of them.
 In fact, in traditional education, the goal is to avoid these kinds of interactions entirely.
 If we are truly to support our children without getting in their way, we must look deeper.

 With good reason, adults attach value to time.
 We decide what our patience is worth and we distribute it accordingly.
 Interestingly, just about all parents are willing to offer more patience and understanding to a child learning academic lessons.
 I have no study to support this claim, only my own empirical evidence in 15 years of early childhood education.
 In that experience I have seen that the child working on a new math lesson is expected to struggle.
 Mistakes are generally encouraged and parents accept that mastery will take time.
 However, replace that math lesson with a social or emotional challenge and things change.
 We are no longer willing to allow the extra time.
 Suddenly, experimentation, so important in academic learning, has no place in the work process.
-Mistakes are often penalized or misjudged while success may not be noticed at all.
-The ultimate goal gets lost.
-In theory, everyone agrees that children need to develop social skills, but in practice, this notion becomes an afterthought.
+Mistakes, which come across as “bad behavior” are often penalized or misjudged while success may not be noticed at all, because it simply appears that the child is doing what he is supposed to do.
+So in polite conversation and educational theory, everyone agrees that children need to develop social skills, but in practice, this notion gets lost.